puppetlabs/puppet-docs/source/puppet/5.5/quick_start_firewall.markdown

 5. Add the `firewall` class to your `site.pp` to ensure the correct packages are installed:

 		  class { 'firewall': }

+6. To apply the configuration, run Puppet on the agent: `puppet agent -t`.

 > That's it!
 To check your firewall configuration, run `iptables --list` from the command line of your Puppet agent.
 The result should look similar to this: